jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

   (a) to identify the matters in issue between the parties; and (b) to try to obtain agreement between the parties on the resolution of those matters.
 (3) Where a person fails to comply with a request under subsection (1) to attend a conference, the Commissioner may issue a summons requiring the person to attend a conference at a time and place to be specified in the summons.
-(4) Subsections (1), (2), (3), and (5) of section 20 of the Summary Proceedings Act 1957 shall apply to a summons under this section as if it were a witness summons issued under that section.
+(4) Section 159 of the Criminal Procedure Act 2011 applies to a summons under this section as if it were a witness summons issued under that section.

 ### 77 Procedure after investigation
 (1) Where the Commissioner, after making any investigation under this Part, is of the opinion,—